ad-si/meshlib/README.md

 ## Contribution

-Please make sure to compile the source files to javascript before commiting by running following command in the root directory: `$ coffee -co build source`
+Please make sure to compile the source files to javascript before commiting by running following command in the root directory:
+`$ ./node_modules/.bin/coffee -co build source`